Mayo Clinic Health System

 Consider a hepatitis C test if you:

-• Have injected or snorted drugs (current user or history of use)
+• Have injected or snorted drugs — current user or history of use

-• Were ever incarcerated
+• Were incarcerated

 As of March 2020, the U.S. Preventive Services Task Force recommends screening for all adults aged 18–79.

-What are potential complications of hepatitis C?
+What are the potential complications of hepatitis C?

 Left untreated or undetected, hepatitis C can cause serious complications, such as: